codalogic/jcrvalidator/test vectors/README.md

 Each test file contains one or more examples of JCR, each of which may have associated with it zero or more examples of JSON.
-Each JCR example is preceded by a comment decribing what the JCR and JSON instance are intended to test.
+Each JCR example is preceded by a comment decribing what the JCR and JSON instances are intended to test.

-The test description comment consists of a line that starts with `##` and ends at the end of the line.
+The test description consists of a line that starts with `##` and ends at the end of the line.
 The
 JCR for a test is identified by a line that starts with the string `JCR:` and is followed by either `Pass` or `Fail` depending on whether the JCR is valid or not.
 (White space may be included between the `JCR:` and `Pass` / `Fail` tokens.)
-The actual JCR for a test begins on the following line and continues until another test description comment, a `JCR:` declaration or end of file is encountered.
-The optional JSON for a test is identified by a line that starts with the `JSON:` and is again followed by either `Pass` or `Fail` depending on whether the JSON is valid according to the previously defined JCR.
-The actual JSON starts on the following line, and, as before, is terminated by another test description comment, a `JCR:` declaration or an end of file.
+The actual JCR for a test begins on the following line and continues until another test description comment, a `JSON:` declaration or end of file is encountered.
+The optional JSON for a test is identified by a line that starts with `JSON:` and is again followed by either `Pass` or `Fail` depending on whether the JSON is valid according to the previously defined JCR.
+The actual JSON starts on the following line, and, as before, is terminated by another test description comment, a `JCR:` or `JSON:` declaration or an end of file.

+Lines containg discardable comments begin with the sequence `#--`.

 For example:

+    #-- A comment that should be ignored

     ## should allow an array of two integers
     JCR: Pass
         [ 2 : integer ]